Julius Adams' Story

 Officer Timek let Adam’s friends go but proceeded to handcuff Adams.
 Additional officers pulled up to the scene and began beating Adams.
 Timek then unleashed his police dog from one of the police cars and ordered the canine to attack Adams.
 Adams was already restrained and handcuffed.
 The dog ran straight to Adam’s leg and started biting him.

 Shortly thereafter, Sergeant Daryl Hall ordered a second canine to attack Adams while other officers continued to beat him.
 Sergeant Hall warned Adams friends that if they say anything, the same thing would happen to them.
 Adams lost some use of his leg, is in constant pain and still has nightmares.
-The civil action is currently pending.
+The case was settled on January 14, 2019.